 CLIMIE FISHER Love Changes (1988)

 If a young ROD STEWART had joined PET SHOP BOYS, what would the end result have sounded like?
-Probably like CLIMIE FISHER.
-The late Rob Fisher has had Stateside success in NAKED EYES while Simon Climie had proved his worth with his No1 song ‘I Knew You Were Waiting’ for ARETHA FRANLKIN and GEORGE MICHAEL.
+It might probably have been like CLIMIE FISHER.
+The late Rob Fisher had Stateside success in NAKED EYES while Simon Climie had proved his worth with his No1 song ‘I Knew You Were Waiting’ for ARETHA FRANLKIN and GEORGE MICHAEL.
 ‘Love Changes (Everything)’ continued that latter tradition, but with slightly more synthesized backing.

 Available on the album ‘Everything’ via Edsel Records

 ERASURE A Little Respect (1988)

 Probably Hague’s best known production worldwide, ‘A Little Respect’ was perfection from the off with its combination of Vince Clarke’s pulsing programming and strummed acoustic guitar.
 As the busy rhythmical engine kicked in, Andy Bell went from a tenor to a piercing falsetto to provide the dynamic highs and lows that are always omnipresent in all the great pop songs like ‘Dancing Queen’, ‘The Sun Ain’t Gonna Shine Anymore’ and ‘Careless Whisper’.